 5. Keep track of staff activities

-Another reason keeping accurate accounting records is important is because fraudulent charges can be coming from within.
+Another reason keeping accurate accounting records is important is that fraudulent charges can be coming from within.
 Set the example at the top be transparent and to help ensure your managers act honestly.
 Make sure you have a detailed policy regarding what is expected from your employees and what is not allowed.
-Establish a clear distinction between employees doing accounting tasks and the handling of transactions or reservations.
-Having an extra set of eyes and being aware is a great way to prevent fraudulent activities.
+Establish a clear distinction between employees doing accounting tasks and the handling of rental transactions or reservations.
+Having an extra set of eyes and being aware is a great way to prevent rental scams.

 6. Be aware of last-minute bookings